clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ipxe-install.rst

       sudo echo net.ipv4.ip_forward=1 > /etc/sysctl.d/80-nat-forwarding.conf
       sudo echo 1 > /proc/sys/net/ipv4/ip_forward

 #.
-The `pxe-server` bundle contains iPXE firmware images that allow computers
+The :command:`pxe-server` bundle contains iPXE firmware images that allow computers
    without an iPXE implementation to perform an iPXE boot.
 Create a TFTP hosting directory and populate the directory with the iPXE firmware images with the following commands: